• Skip to primary navigation

 Notes

 1. Oat Flour- Oat flour is sold in stores, but it's also super easy to make at home.
 Simply blend old-fashioned oats in a high-speed blender until the oats become a fine powder (about 30 seconds to a minute).
 Store your oat flour in an air-tight container for up to three months.
+See my oat flour baking guide for more tips.

 2. Tapioca Flour- Tapioca flour keeps this cake light and airy.
 I use this brand, and it’s pretty easy to find.
+You can substitute half the amount of cornstarch.

 3. Stevia- Stevia is entirely optional, but it does add additional sweetness to the cake without extra calories.
 I use the Sweetleaf brand in the shaker bottle.
 If you go with a different brand, add enough stevia to equal about two tablespoons worth of sugar or to taste.
 I use the same amount of stevia in the optional frosting.